samjtro/tri-map/README.md

 # tri-map
+** this project is migrating to go **

 ### what is this project?

 EPA Toxic Release Inventory (TRI) Mapping Software

-View this project LIVE at: https://fguattari.github.io/tri-map/
+View this project LIVE at: https://samjtro.github.io/tri-map/
-Contact: fguattari-dev@protonmail.com

 This project is meant to preprocess EPA TRI 2019 data and display all Carcinogenic and/or Clean Air Act-classified chemical-emitting facilities in Southern California, Los Angeles County specifically.
 This is an ongoing project, and can be accessed from 'save-socal.github.io/tri-mapping'.